The Texas Academy of Mathematics and Science provides a wide variety of counseling services through the individuals listed below.

 Dr. Patrick Turnock, Licensed Psychologist

-- Where are they located?
+Where are the counselors located?

-- What are the types of problems or issues with which they deal?
+What are the types of problems or issues with which they deal?

 Anything of concern to TAMS students.
 Everyday decisions and challenges involving:

 - Personal identity and growth